-Experience the virtual Pitch Slam—a rare opportunity to pitch your book directly to professional agents and editors actively looking for new voices (check out our agent list, we’re adding new names every day)!
+Experience the Pitch Slam—a rare opportunity to pitch your book directly to professional agents and editors actively looking for new voices (check back soon for the start of our agent list)!
 Advocate for your book in a high-energy environment, and you might just become another Pitch Slam success story.

 “The highlight for me was the Pitch Slam, where I had the chance to pitch my book to seven amazing agents.
 I had requests for a partial or full manuscript from all seven agents, which felt like a great success.
 Then came a Christmas surprise: an offer of representation from Stacy Testa of Writer’s House on December 25th!
 It was a great way to end the year, and she has been wonderful to work with at every step of the publishing process.”